-Section 274(1) now denies employers a deduction for any expense (the word "expense" does not have the same meaning as the word "value") incurred to provide transportation to an employee for "travel between the employee's residence and place of employment, except as necessary for ensuring the safety of the employee." § 274(I)(1).
+Section 274(I) now denies employers a deduction for any expense (the word "expense" does not have the same meaning as the word "value") incurred to provide transportation to an employee for "travel between the employee's residence and place of employment, except as necessary for ensuring the safety of the employee." § 274(I)(1).
 For tax years 2018 to 2025, this limitation does not apply in connection with a "qualified bicycle commuting reimbursement[.]" § 274(I)(2).
 Expenses in excess of the statutorily prescribed maxima (as indexed for inflation) are deductible by employers and are included in the gross income of employees.
 See generally, I.R.S.
 Notice 2018-52, 2018-52 I.R.B.
-1067 ("Parking Expenses for Qualified Transportation Fringes Under 274(a) § and \S 512(a)(7) of the Internal Revenue Code").
+1067 ("Parking Expenses for Qualified Transportation Fringes Under § 274(a) and § 512(a)(7) of the Internal Revenue Code").

 Be alert to congressional treatment of transportation fringes.
 Whereas most fringe benefits are not subject to income taxation at either the employer or employee level, transportation fringes might be subject to income taxation at one level - and that level might be the employer level.
-Read the applicable statutes carefully. headquarters are situated in the downtown area of Metroville, a large city with a lot of traffic.
+Read the applicable statutes carefully.

+- 7. Assume that the indexed amounts applicable to § 132(f)(2)(A and B) is \$280 per month.
+Delphic Paperworks, Inc.'s headquarters are situated in the downtown area of Metroville, a large city with a lot of traffic.
 Four hundred people work at the headquarters.
-Next door to the headquarters is a parking lot that charges 280/month for a parking place.
-In recognition of the traffic and parking problems that its employees face, Delphic gives every employee at its headquarters a choice: it will provide transportation in a commuter highway vehicle as defined in § 132(f)(5)(B), or it will arrange with the garage to provide a parking place for the employee, or pay \$280 cash to the employee.
-Some employees take only the "free" ride to work, some take only the parking place, and others take the cash.

-•Tax consequences to the employees who take the ride to work?

-•Tax consequences to the employees who take the parking place?

-•Tax consequences to the employees who take the cash?

-•Delphic's expenses would be deductible under § 162, right?
-See §§ 274(a)(4) and 274(l)(1).
+Next door to the headquarters is a parking lot that charges \$280/month for a parking place.
+In recognition of the traffic and parking problems that its employees face, Delphic gives every employee at its headquarters a choice: it will provide transportation in a commuter highway vehicle as defined in § 132(f)(5)(B)), or it will arrange with the garage to provide a parking place for the employee, or pay \$280 cash to the employee.
+Some employees take only the "free" ride to work, some take only the parking place, and others take the cash. - •Tax consequences to the employees who take the ride to work? - •Tax consequences to the employees who take the parking place? - •Tax consequences to the employees who take the cash? - •Delphic's expenses would be deductible under § 162, right?
+See $\S\S 274(a)(4)$ and 274(l)(1).

-ESSONS Do the CALI Lesson, Basic Federal Income Taxation: Gross Income: The Taxability of Employment Connected Payments: Fringe Benefits, Meals and Lodging, Unemployment Compensation, and Social Security Benefits.
+The Taxability of Employment Connected Payments: Fringe Benefits, Meals and Lodging, Unemployment Compensation, and Social Security Benefits.